XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

-In another form of \gb{binPacking}, a specific numerical condition is associated with each available bin.
-The element \xml{condition} is replaced by an element \xml{conditions}.
+\begin{xl} A last very general form of \gb{binPacking} involves a specific numerical condition that is associated with each available bin.
+The element \xml{condition} of the first form is replaced by an element \xml{conditions}.
 The optional attribute \att{startIndex} gives the number used for indexing the first numerical condition (and so, the first bin) in this list (0, by default).

 \begin{boxsy} \begin{syntax} <binPacking> <list> (intVar wspace)2+ </list> <sizes> (intVal wspace)2+ </sizes> <conditions [startIndex="integer"]> ("(" operator "," operand ")")2+ </conditions> </binPacking> \end{syntax} \end{boxsy}